stacksjs/logsmith/docs/api/reference.md

 program.parse()
 ```

-This comprehensive API reference covers all aspects of bumpx usage, from command-line interface to programmatic API and integration patterns.
+This comprehensive API reference covers all aspects of logsmith usage, from command-line interface to programmatic API and integration patterns.